 FileASSASSIN removes locked files from your machine.
 Common messages such as those listed below are all signs of locked files.

-Next we look briefly at some of the messages you may see on your monitor when Malwarebytes Anti Malware is enabled.
+Next, we look briefly at the messages you may see on your monitor when Malwarebytes Anti Malware is enabled.

 Here we briefly review Malwarebytes Anti Malware related messages you may see on your screen.